 Microsoft Office 365 Education for Students is available for free download to all current faculty, staff, and students.
-This plan allows students to install Word, Excel, PowerPoint, Outlook, OneNote, and Access on up to five PCs or Macs, and Office apps on other devices, including Android, iPad, and Windows tablets.
+This plan allows students to install Word, Excel, PowerPoint, OneNote, and now Microsoft Teams on up to four PCs or Macs, and Office apps on other devices, including Android, iPad, and Windows tablets.
 This plan also includes one terabyte of OneDrive storage, managed by the university.
 Students can edit and collaborate using Office Online, as well.
 The software can be easily downloaded from the Technology Services website.
-You will need to sign in with your Samford username and password to download and use this software
+You will need to sign in with your Samford username and password to download and use this software.